awslabs/lambda-streams-to-firehose/README.md

 # Deploying

 To use this function, simply deploy the [dist/KinesisStreamToFirehose-1.0.0.zip](KinesisStreamToFirehose-1.0.0.zip) to AWS Lambda.
-You must ensure that it is deployed with an invocation role that includes:
+You must ensure that it is deployed with an invocation role that includes the ability to write CloudWatch Logs, Read from Kinesis and Write to Kinesis Firehose:

 ```
-IAM Role
+{
+    "Version": "myversion",
+    "Statement": [
+        {
+            "Sid": "Stmt1446202596000",
+            "Effect": "Allow",
+            "Action": [
+                "logs:*"
+            ],
+            "Resource": [
+                "*"
+            ]
+        },
+        {
+            "Sid": "Stmt1446202612000",
+            "Effect": "Allow",
+            "Action": [
+                "kinesis:DescribeStream",
+                "kinesis:ListStreams",
+                "kinesis:GetShardIterator",
+                "kinesis:GetRecords"
+            ],
+            "Resource": [
+                "*"
+            ]
+        },
+        {
+            "Sid": "Stmt1446202630000",
+            "Effect": "Allow",
+            "Action": [
+                "firehose:DescribeDeliveryStream",
+                "firehose:ListDeliveryStreams",
+                "firehose:PutRecord",
+                "firehose:PutRecordBatch"
+            ],
+            "Resource": [
+                "*"
+            ]
+        }
+    ]
+}
 ```

+You may choose to restrict the IAM role to be specific to a subset of Kinesis Streams and Firehose endpoints.
 Finally, create an Event Source (citation) for this function from the Kinesis Stream to be forwarded to Firehose.

 # Configuration